Digital games can educate, claims 3MT winnerResearch news

-Based within Deakin’s School of Education, Mr Hogan received both Deakin’s 3MT and People’s Choice awards at the recent 2018 competition, held on the Waurn Ponds campus.
+Based within Deakin University's School of Education, Mr Hogan received both Deakin’s 3MT and People’s Choice awards at the recent 2018 competition, held on the Waurn Ponds campus.

 This year’s 10 finalists represented a variety of Deakin research as they battled it out to deliver their projects in only three minutes.
 Topics ranged from how taxation can be used as a social-engineering tool, to the development of sustainable agriculture in urban areas.

 A former teacher, Mr Hogan is passionate about engaging and empowering students to control their own learning.
-His research was specifically focussed on addressing the knowledge gap as to how games can aid secondary students’ learning.
+His research will focus on addressing the knowledge gap as to how games can aid secondary students’ learning.

 “I really think that what I’m doing is important, so it was nice to have the opportunity to communicate a succinct message to people about my research,” he said.

 “When I was a teacher one of the things I noticed was that even though students have so much stake in their education, they have very little say in the decisions that are made in the classroom.”